Asian shares extend losses as US banking worries persist

 ''U.S. financial stress could lead banks of all stripes to retrench lending to the real economy and tighten broader financial conditions, amplifying risk to the broader markets.''

-However, bank shares fell sharply Tuesday.
-MUFG fell 6.3%, Mizuho Financial Group sank 5.8% and Sumitomo Mitsui Financial Group's shares dropped 6.2%.

-The biggest price decline so far on Wall Street this week appeared to be with banks.
-Other stocks rose on hopes the bloodletting will force the U.S. Federal Reserve to take it easier on the hikes to interest rates that are shaking Wall Street and the economy.
+The biggest price declines so far on Wall Street have also been with banks.
+On Monday, other stocks rose on hopes the bloodletting will force the U.S. Federal Reserve to take it easier on the hikes to interest rates that are shaking Wall Street and the economy.

 Investors are worried that a relentless rise in interest rates meant to get inflation under control are approaching a tipping point and may be cracking the banking system.